Collegiate Learning Assessment

 If you have taken the SAT or ACT and will be graduating in spring, summer or fall 2014 - you are eligible!
 Seniors meeting the CLA qualifications will receive an email invitation to participate from the Office of Assessment in early March, 2014.

 You can also REGISTER HERE!

-The CLA will be given in the CSU Stanislaus Modern Language Lab (L110H) or the MSR training lab (MSR 333) at the times listed below.
+The CLA will be administered in the CSU Stanislaus Modern Language Lab (L110H).

 If you have any questions about the CLA or your invitation to participate, please email firstname.lastname@example.org or call 209-664-6746.

 What is the format of the CLA?